-David Lavera, 33, of San Diego, California, allegedly convinced a girl to get into his car Tuesday, June 10, 2014.
+David Lavera, 33, of San Diego, California, allegedly convinced a girl to get into his car in Baxter on Tuesday, June 10, 2014.
 The girl got away, but a Newton family says that isn’t the only time Lavera tried to lure a young girl.

 Police said he posed as Kiowa Gordon, who starred as Embry Call in the popular “Twilight” saga movies.